elusivecodes/FrostColor/README.md

 Create an array with a specified number of tone variations.

-- `tones` is a number indicating how shades you wish to generate, and will default to *10*.
+- `tones` is a number indicating how many tones you wish to generate, and will default to *10*.

 ```javascript
 const colorTones = color.tones(tones);